gislikonrad/swangular-components/README.md

 ### ApiKeyService
 Provide an api key to be used to call services that require an api key.
 This api key will also be used as the clientId for OAuth2 requests.

+### OAuthService
+Provide an api key to be used to call services that require an api key.
+This api key will also be used as the clientId for OAuth2 requests.